retreev/PangLib/PangLib.DAT/README.md

 ## Installation

-You can download this on NuGet using the .NET CLI
+You can download this package on NuGet using the .NET CLI

 ```
 dotnet add package PangLib.DAT